ARTICLE I COURSE OF STUDY

 Rule 5 Limitations on Credit for the Law 295-299 Series and Work Under Other Faculties of the University

 To assure that each student has an adequate program of professional training and that no student has an undue share of the faculty resources available for individual work with students, no more than 18 units of credit for work done under Rules 3 and 4 may be counted toward the 85 units required for the J.D. degree.
 Please note the 295.5 Clinics are exempted from the rules limiting overall units; this includes the Death Penalty Clinic, EBCLC, the Environmental Law Clinic, the International Human Rights Clinic, the Policy Advocacy Clinic, and the Samuelson Clinic.

 Rule 6 Work in Other Law Schools

 Students who wish to take work in another accredited law school toward satisfaction of the J.D. degree requirements must obtain the prior permission of the Dean, which will be given only to second- and third-year students in good standing, and then only for good cause shown.
 Students must receive at least a “C” in the course for it to be transferred toward their J.D.
 The Dean may limit the number of courses and amount of unit credit to be allowed, and may impose other conditions as a prerequisite to receive credit toward the J.D.

 Rule 7 Class Preparation and Attendance

 In accordance with ABA accreditation standards, Berkeley Law requires regular and punctual class attendance in order to receive course credit.
-To meet these standards, students may not enroll in courses that have overlapping meeting times.
+Students are responsible for maintaining accurate enrollments.
+To meet the ABA standards, students may not enroll in courses that have overlapping meeting times.
 Further, instructors have the discretion to announce more specific and/or restrictive attendance requirements than this at the beginning of the semester.

 - request (in agreement with the Dean of Students) that the student be dropped from the class,